StepheninSchool/Assignment-4-StepheninSchool/README.md

 > The app is deployed as an Azure Static Web App.
 To deploy updates, push changes to the repository's main branch.
 Azure Static Web Apps automatically builds and deploys the app.

 > https://delightful-grass-01593c510.6.azurestaticapps.net
 ---
+## Installation
+>1.
+Open the app in your browser (chrome, edge or other chromium browser) `https://delightful-grass-01593c510.6.azurestaticapps.net/`
+>2.
+Click the `...`, look for `install` or `install page as app`.
+>3.
+The app will be installed as a standalone app in your app menu.
+---
 **Key Files:**
 - **vite.config.js:** `Configures Vite and sets up the PWA plugin with Workbox.`